Category Archives: German Royals

 • Princess Luise (born and died 1800)

-Because of Leopold’s tenuous mental condition, Pauline became his governmental adviser and colleague, staying mostly in the background and avoiding anything that could be interpreted as exceeding her duties.
-Within the next few years, Leopold developed intestinal tuberculosis and his mental disorders returned with memory loss.
+Because of the tenuous mental condition of her husband Leopold, Pauline became his governmental adviser and colleague, staying mostly in the background and avoiding anything that could be interpreted as exceeding her duties.
+Within the next few years, Leopold developed intestinal tuberculosis, and his mental disorders returned with memory loss.
 Leopold I, Prince of Lippe died on April 4, 1802, at the age of 34.
 As Leopold I’s son and successor Leopold II, Prince of Lippe was just five-years-old, his mother Pauline very capably acted as Regent of the Principality of Lippe until 1820.

 Pauline, circa 1801; Credit – Wikipedia